divinecuration/divinecuration.github.io/_posts/2021-10-18-lyotard-postmodern.md

 This inability of science to legitimate itself represents a certain vulnerability, allowing it to become subsumed under a new language game that accompanies the rise of post-war capitalism.

-## Efficiency and Power: the Technological Language Game
+## Efficiency and Power: the Performance Principle

 As various aspects of cultural production become marketised in the post-war era, the truth principle becomes subordinate to the profit principle, and profitability is dependent on the capacity to produce effects.